durthu/LabCaveMediationSDK_Unity/README.md

-## LabCave Mediation Unity
+##  LabCave Mediation Unity SDK

-The current version (2.8.4) is compatible with Unity 5, iOS 8(XCode 8) and above and android 17 and above.
-It contains Android SDK 2.8.2 and iOS SDK 2.8.1.
+The current version (2.9.1) is compatible with Unity 5, iOS 8(XCode 8) and above and android 17 and above.
+It contains Android SDK 2.9.1 and iOS SDK 2.9.1.

-### ADD THE PACKAGE
+ ## Adding Lab Cave Mediation SDK to your Project

-Add the LabCaveMediationBase.unitypackage by double clicking on it or by using the unity menu Assets/Import package/Custom Package and select our package.
+	1. Download our SDK, unzip the file and add all the unitypackages to your project by double clicking on it or by using the unity menu Assets/Import package/Custom Package and select our package.
+First, add the *LabCaveMediationBase.unitypackage*.

+For iOS builds, please notice the mediation adds a post-proccess to configure the Xcode project properly in order to work with the mediation.

+### Integrate Lab Cave Mediation Network Adapters

-Add the provider's package you want to integrate as you did in the previous step.
-Some providers need some third parties.
-Those libraries are included in their respective packages.
-Ensure that any librarie are not duplicated by your own.
+ Add the provider's (Ad networks) package you want to integrate as you did in the previous step.
+Some providers need some additional third party libraries but they are already included in their respective packages. **Make sure there are not duplicated libraries.**

-For iOS builds, please notice the mediation add a post-proccess to configure the xcode project properly to work with the mediation.

 **IMPORTANT IF YOU ARE USING ADMOB**

-For Android, is mandatory to add "consent-library-release.aar" and also add this lines with your AdMob Application Id to your manifest.
+For **Android**, is mandatory to add "consent-library-release.aar" as well as adding these lines with your AdMob Application ID to your manifest file.

 ````java
  <meta-data